 Graduate Student Advisement

 Graduate students are assigned an advisor at the time of admission.
-The advisor’s name and phone number are listed on the Admission Recommendation which notifies a student of acceptance into a program.
 In some cases, the graduate advisor will be changed once a student is fully matriculated into the program.
 This occurs most often when a research topic is chosen and it is appropriate for a different faculty member to direct that project.
 The role of the graduate advisor is to:

 - Assist the student in the selection of course work for his/her graduate program;